 - Pour sesame seeds into a shallow bowl.
 Using a medium cookie scoop, scoop and roll cookie dough into balls.
-Drop balls into the bowl of sesame seeds.
-Roll and press until dough balls are fully coated in seeds.
+Drop each ball into the bowl of sesame seeds.
+Roll and press until all dough balls are fully coated in seeds.

-- Place cookie dough balls onto the baking sheet, spaced evenly apart, with enough room to spread quite a bit—these cookies are big.
+- Place cookie dough balls onto the baking sheet, spaced evenly apart, with enough room to spread quite a bit—these cookies will bake up big.
 Using the palm of your hand or a spoon, gently flatten cookies to desired thickness.
 If desired, press together any large cracks that form around the edges of cookies—some cracks are natural & pretty!

 - Bake for 10-14 minutes.
 Mine took 12 minutes.
 Place cookie sheet on a cooling rack, and allow cookies to cool directly on the sheet for 15-20 minutes—do not remove from sheet for at least 15 minutes, as cookies are fragile.
 Then, using a spatula, gently transfer cookies directly onto the cooling rack to cool for about 30 minutes, or until completely cooled.
 Enjoy!
 Storing notes below.

 Storing Instructions: Store in an airtight container for up to 2 weeks.